ufssd/Resources/CONSTITUTION.md

 #### Section A. Elected Officers

  1. The President shall preside at all meetings of the organization and shall coordinate the work of the officers and committees.
+They are responsible for the content and execution of organization activities such as meetings, workshops, and events.
  2. The Vice-President shall serve as an aide to the President and shall perform the duties of the President in her/his absence or inability to serve.
  3. The Logistics Officer (Treasurer) is responsible for handling backend planning, administration, and finance.
 As the Treasurer, they shall keep an accurate record of receipts and expenditures and pay out local funds in accordance with the approved budget as authorized by the organization.
- 4. The Program Officer is responsible for the content and execution of organization activities such as meetings, workshops, and events.
+ 4. The Program Officer plans and fine-tunes a curriculum on a semester-basis that aligns with the organization's mission.
  5. The Involvement Officer is responsible for maintaining organization projects, overseeing member-sponsored projects and broader internal communications.
 They ensure members are staying active and engaged by gauging feedback during and after meetings.
  6. The Outreach Officer is responsible for managing communication, presence, outreach, social media, and interactions with external organizations.

 #### Section B. Appointed Officers